-Misinformation about Spain: anger was directed to the politicians and the King calmed the crowd
+Misinformation about Spain: anger was directed to the politicians, the King calmed the crowd

-Some newspapers echoes Spanish television’s version, focusing on Felipe VI and omitting Sánchez’s evacuation
+Some newspapers echoes Spanish public television’s version, focusing on Felipe VI and omitting Sánchez’s evacuation

 This past Sunday’s events in Paiporta, Valencia, during the official visit of King Felipe VI and Queen Letizia, accompanied by Prime Minister Pedro Sánchez and the head of Valencian regional government, Carlos Mazón, have not gone unnoticed by the international press.
 However, media outlets in the United States, France, and the United Kingdom, among others, have largely chosen to highlight local protests, suggesting that residents’ discontent stemmed from the Royals’ presence.
 This focus has minimized coverage of the monarchs’ expressions of solidarity or even the incident involving an attack on the Prime Minister, which ultimately led to his evacuation.

 The international media’s distortion of events in Valencia’s Huerta Sur stemmed from a video broadcast by RTVE news program.
-The Spanish public television focused on the shouting and mud hurled at officials while overlooking footage of the King, Queen, and president Mazón approaching local residents to calm tensions and offer their condolences and solidarity to those present.
+The Spanish public television, controlled by the Sánchez´s Government, focused on the shouting and mud hurled at officials while overlooking footage of the King, Queen, and president Mazón approaching local residents to calm tensions and offer their condolences and solidarity to those present.

 The New York Times reported that «on Sunday morning, the King walked among a crowd in Paiporta, a town in Valencia where over 60 people have died, and angry protesters threw mud and shouted ‘murderers’».
 The newspaper emphasized how the scale of the recent storm «has become a political flashpoint», and added that the incident «raised concerns over the impacts of climate change», a detail not noted by Spanish media.